dantleech/phpcr-benchmarks/README.md

 Usage
 -----

+The benchmarking suite uses the existing `phpunit.xml` configuration.
 Ensure that the PHPCR-API tests are working.

 Include as a dev requirement: